New recipes and updates

 • salt

-• 1 tbsp. brown sugar
+• 1 tbsp brown sugar

-• 1 tbsp. butter
+• 1 tbsp unsalted butter

-• 1 tbsp. balsamic vinegar
+• 1 tbsp balsamic vinegar

 • 1 garlic clove, peeled

-• thyme sprigs
+• 3-4 thyme sprigs

 METHOD

 1. To make the pastry, pulse the flours, salt, butter, cheese and the thyme leaves in a food processor until they resemble coarse breadcrumbs.
-Add the water and pulse until the pastry just comes together.
+Add the water and pulse until the pastry comes together.
 Shape it into a ball, wrap it in foil and flatten to a disc.
 Chill for 2 hours.

-3. Scoop out the seeds with a teaspoon, place them on a plate lined with paper towels, sprinkle the cut sides with salt and turn them cut side down onto the towels.
+3. Scrape out the seeds with a teaspoon, place them on a plate lined with paper towels, sprinkle the cut sides with salt and turn them cut side down onto the towels.
 Leave for 30 minutes or so, then lightly pat dry with paper towels.

 6. Remove the dish with the bubbling caramel from the oven.
 Slice the garlic thinly into the dish, place a couple of sprigs of thyme around the slices and then arrange the tomatoes tightly in the dish, cut side up.
 Lay the pastry disc over tomatoes and tuck in the edges.

-7. Pierce holes with a sharp knife in the pastry to let the steam escape.
+7. Pierce holes in the pastry with a sharp knife to let the steam escape.
 Transfer to the oven and bake for 30 minutes, until golden and crusty.
 Let it stand for 10 minutes to let the juices get absorbed.

 NEW recipe finder